 The World Cultural Council annually organizes an Award Ceremony, at which these acknowledgements are granted to distinguished individuals or organizations.
 Each ceremony is held in a different country with a renowned university or institute acting as host.

 was created as a means of recognition for scientists who have accomplished scientific and technological achievements which have brought progress to science and benefit to mankind.
 It is awarded annually.

 is an acknowledgment to those who lift our existence to a higher level by the beauty or inspiration of their creative talent.
-It is conferred on a renowned artist, sculptor, writer, poet, cinematographer, photographer, architect, musician or other performing artist, whose work constitutes a significant contribution to the artistic legacy of the world.
+It is conferred on a renowned artist, sculptor, writer, poet, cinematographer, photographer, architect, musician or other performing, creative or visionary artist, whose work constitutes a significant contribution to the artistic legacy of the world.

 The José Vasconcelos and the Leonardo da Vinci awards are given in alternate years.

 The high level of the jury, comprised of world-renowned scholars and eminent individuals in the above fields, enhances the prestige of the awards.